ViktoriaValkova/C-Sharp-Fund-Additional-Projects/Rock-Paper-Scissors/README.md

 3. The computer's choice is generated using the `Random` class.

-4. Choosing the winner: I have implemented the following possibilities in my version of the game:
+4. Determining the winner: I have implemented the following possibilities in my version of the game:

 | Player's Choice | Computer's Choice | Result |
 |      :---:     |      :-----:       |  :---: |